The biholomorphic invariance of essential normality on bounded symmetric domains: Introduction

-Moreover, we consider the Taylor spectrum of compression operator tuple on the quotient submodule, since the Taylor functional calculus plays a key role in our approach to prove the above theorems and the calculation of the Taylor spectrum is of independent interest.
-We calculate the Taylor spectrum of compression operator tuple on the quotient submodule when the submodule is finitely generated, as we expected, which is determined by an analytic variety in an open neighborhood of $\bar{\Omega},$ see the following Proposition \ref{vspo}.
-As an application, we prove the solvability of the related corona problem of the quotient Drury-Arveson submodule for a multiplier subalgebra that is in fact the set of restriction of holomorphic functions on some neighborhoods of $\bar{\Omega},$ see Corollary \ref{corona1}, \ref{corona2} bellow.
-In particular, when $\Omega=\mathbb{B}^n$ the solvability gives an affirmative answer to a problem recently raised by Davidson, Ramsey and Shalit \cite[Remarks 5.5]{DRS15}.
+Moreover, we consider the Taylor spectrum of compression operator tuple on the quotient submodule.
+We calculate the Taylor spectrum when the submodule is finitely generated and is determined by an analytic variety in an open neighborhood of $\bar{\Omega};$ see the Proposition \ref{vspo}.
+As an application, we prove the solvability of the related corona problem of the quotient Drury-Arveson submodule for a multiplier subalgebra; see Proposition \ref{corona1}.
+When $\Omega=\mathbb{B}^n$ the solvability result provides supporting evidence for the conjecture proposed by Davidson, Ramsey, and Shalit \cite[Remarks 5.5]{DRS15}.